Well Child Visit at 4 Years

-- Talk to your child about personal safety without making him anxious.
-Teach him that no one has the right to touch his private parts.
+- Talk to your child about personal safety without making him or her anxious.
+Teach him or her that no one has the right to touch his or her private parts.
 Also explain that others should not ask your child to touch their private parts.
-Let your child know that he should tell you even if he is told not to.
+Let your child know that he or she should tell you even if he or she is told not to.

 - Do not let your child play outdoors without supervision from an adult.
-Your child is not old enough to cross the street on his own.
-Do not let him play near the street.
-He could run or ride his bicycle into the street.
+Your child is not old enough to cross the street on his or her own.
+Do not let him or her play near the street.
+He or she could run or ride his or her bicycle into the street.